 Work Package leader: Arne Jönsson (SICS East Swedish ICT)

 Partners involved: SICS East Swedish ICT, Örebro University

-Addresses Objective 1.
-This WP will examine how terms and concepts in an EHR/PHR can be unambiguously used together with the models used for reasoning.
-It will also provide the context which is used by WP2.
-WP3 will focus on the development of techniques that create coherent models that express information about patients, diseases but also semantics concerning sensors, observations and their measurements.
+Addresses Objective 1 and 3.
+This WP examines how terms and concepts in an EHR/PHR can be unambiguously used together with the models used for reasoning.
+It also provides the context which is used by WP2.
+WP3 focusses on the development of techniques that create coherent models that express information about patients, diseases but also semantics concerning sensors, observations and their measurements.

 WP5: User Evaluation and Testbedding